Academic Advising

 • Provide accurate and truthful information when being advised.

-• Keep your local address and phone up to date in Student Online Services and utilize and check your Oregon State email account daily for important information coming from your advisor and the institution.
+• Keep your local address and phone up to date in OSU's student information system and utilize and check your Oregon State email account daily for important information coming from your advisor and the institution.

-• Learn and understand OSU’s policies, procedures, and requirements as they relate to your academic success and/or degree completion.
+• Learn OSU's policies, procedures, and requirements and understand how they relate to your academic success and/or degree completion.

 • Be aware of and abide by academic calendar deadlines.